esrehmki/chemfst/python/README.md

 ### `build_fst(input_path, output_path)`

 Create an FST index from a list of chemical names in a text file.
+The resulting .fst file is generated and not distributed with the package.

 - **input_path**: Path to text file containing chemical names (one per line)
-- **output_path**: Path where the FST index will be saved
+- **output_path**: Path where the FST index will be saved (not distributed with package)

 ### `ChemicalFST(fst_path)`